hongjr03/typst-rexllent/src/mod.typ

 /// - xlsx (bytes): Pass the xlsx file content by `read("path/to/file.xlsx", encoding: none)`.
 /// - prepend-elems (array): Arguments to be prepended to the table.
 /// - sheet-index (integer): The index of the sheet to be parsed.
+/// - sheet-name (string): The name of the sheet to be parsed (alternative to sheet-index).
 /// - parse-table-style (boolean): Whether to parse the table style(like column width and row height).
 /// - parse-alignment (boolean): Whether to parse the cell alignment.
 /// - parse-stroke (boolean): Whether to parse the cell border.